 Our Story: Mission, Vision & History

-Bellwether Farm Camp, Retreat, and Education Center will offer a model for sustainable living that promotes physical and spiritual wellness, fidelity to the environment, and social justice by incorporating farming, food production, and environmental stewardship into land-based educational programs for people of all ages and backgrounds.
+Bellwether Farm Camp, Retreat, and Education Center offers a model for sustainable living that promotes physical and spiritual wellness, fidelity to the environment, and social justice by incorporating farming, food production, and environmental stewardship into land-based educational programs for people of all ages and backgrounds.

 In the heart of the Diocese of Ohio, Bellwether Farm provides sacred space that awakens our senses to all that is possible in God’s creation and inspires us to live more lightly on the earth.
 It is a place where we teach and model a stewardship that conserves, protects, and deepens the integrity and biodiversity of that which God has provided us in this precious gift.